rudyghill/dotfiles/README.md

 # Installation

 ## Dependencies
-Obviously, these are configuration files for existing programs.
-For Arch users, download the programs which are configured here with this script:
+~~+Obviously, these are configuration files for existing programs.
+For Arch users, download the programs which are configured here with this script:~~
+See RAPS.

 ```sh
 ./install_arch_packages